isomerpages/moe-eunoiajc/news/2026/_posts/2026-01-30-post-JC1 Matriculation and Orientation 2026.md

 <p>Hello and a warm welcome to Eunoia Junior College!
 You will embark on
 your journey as an incoming JC1 student, forming new friendships, forging new memories and fostering new familiarities.</p>
-<p>The JC1 Matriculation from 4 Feb (Wed) to 6 Feb (Fri) introduces you to
+<p>The JC1 Matriculation programme from 4 Feb (Wed) to 6 Feb (Fri) introduces
-our myriad programmes curated for you to explore your passion and purpose in your next two years in EJC.
-JC1 Orientation from 9 Feb (Mon) to 13 Feb (Fri) will make Eunoia home for you and your new best friends.
-You will be added to a WhatsApp group by your OGLs where they share more information about Orientation.
-In the meantime, do follow the EJC Orientation Instagram account&nbsp;<strong><a href="https://www.instagram.com/ejc.orientation" rel="noopener noreferrer nofollow" target="_blank"><u>@ejc.orientation</u></a></strong>!</p>
+you to our myriad programmes curated for you to explore your passion and purpose in your next two years in EJC.</p>
+<p>JC1 Orientation from 9 Feb (Mon) to 13 Feb (Fri) will make Eunoia home
+for you and your new best friends.
+Your OGLs will add you to a WhatsApp group soon, where they share more information about Orientation.
+In the meantime, you can follow the EJC Orientation Instagram account&nbsp;<strong><a href="https://www.instagram.com/ejc.orientation" rel="noopener noreferrer nofollow" target="_blank"><u>@ejc.orientation</u></a></strong>.</p>
 <p>As one Eunoia, may our minds ignite, our hearts unite and together, our
 dreams take flight!</p>
 <p></p>